-American (New Jersey based) performer, magic dealer and inventor of Jumping Gems, Monkey-Bar, Robot Coins, Solid Brass Locket Release, Chinatown Quarter effects as well as the Soo-Zee fanning powder application tool.
+American (New Jersey based) performer, magic dealer and inventor of Jumping Gems, Monkey-Bar (with Tom Sellers), Robot Coins, Solid Brass Locket Release, Chinatown Quarter effects as well as the Soo-Zee fanning powder application tool.

 In the 1940's Ken and Jim Reneaux ran a branch of the Abbott Magic Company in New York City for a brief time.

 Wrote: Do It Yourself Lecture Notes (1957),

 American magic dealer.
 Inventor of Blok-Cord (1941), The Novelty Box Selection (Jinx, 1936 summer).